waynodiablo/Oystercard/rails/yelp_further_challenges/1_average_ratings.md

   expect(helper.star_rating(5)).to eq '★★★★★'
 end
 ```

-Commit our changes to git and swap driver/navigator roles&nbsp;:twisted_rightwards_arrows:.
-We're using the [ping-pong pairing](pills/pairing.md#ping-pong-pairing-between-programmer-a-and-b) method here.

-Now the new driver needs to update the same method again in order to make our unit test pass.
+Now we need to update the same method again in order to make our unit test pass.

 ```ruby
 module ReviewsHelper